Banner Health

 Understanding the diagnosis and next steps

-Once a heart defect is diagnosed, your health care provider will discuss the findings with you.
-They will explain the type of defect, its severity and the possible treatments.
+Once a congenital heart defect is diagnosed, your health care provider will explain the type of defect, how severe it is and what treatment options are available.

-Treatments for CHDs can vary, depending on the type of defect and overall health.
-Some common treatments include:
+Treatment depends on the type of CHD and overall health.
+Common treatment options include:

-Interventional procedures: Some CHDs can be treated with less invasive procedures than surgery.
-These procedures, like balloon angioplasty or stent placement, are often performed during cardiac catheterization.
+• Interventional procedures, such as balloon angioplasty or stent placement, often performed during cardiac catheterization

-People with CHDs, both children and adults, may require lifelong care.
-Regular check-ups with a pediatric or adult cardiologist are important to monitor heart health and look for any problems.
-With proper care and treatment, many people with CHDs can lead healthy and active lives.
+Many children and adults with CHDs require lifelong care.
+Regular follow-ups with a pediatric or adult cardiologist help monitor heart health and detect changes early.
+With appropriate care, many people with congenital heart defects live full and active lives.

 Learn more about treatment and living with a congenital heart defect.